ulisseshen/flutterbrasil/src/add-to-app/debugging.md

 ### Debugging

-You may be used to having your suite of favorite Flutter debugging tools available to you automatically when running `flutter run` or an equivalent command from an IDE.
+You might be used to having your suite of favorite Flutter debugging tools available to you automatically when running `flutter run` or an equivalent command from an IDE.
 But you can also use all your Flutter [debugging functionalities][] such as hot reload, performance